AdmcCarthy/Make_tv_scripts/README.md

-# Make_tv_scripts
+# Generate_TV_Scripts_RNNs
-Use recurrent neural networks to generate new tv scripts for the Simpsons
+Use a recurrent neural network to generate tv scripts